-The others were my father, a brother and stepbrother.
-Then my stepmother, stepsister and the man next door.
+The others were my father, a brother, and a stepbrother.
+Then my stepmother, stepsister, and the man next door.

 I say it changed me, and it did — I was always a bit of a loner and developed problems with trust and people leaving me.
-I couldn’t let anyone touch me (safe touch)…because of the what’s ifs?
+I couldn’t let anyone touch me, not even safe touch, because what is that…and because of the what’s ifs?
 What if they tried to hurt me or what if they left?

 A positive change though was my attitude to life and how I am learning to adjust to this new me!
-I grew up being afraid of what I would wear and how I would wear my hair.
-T-shirts and jeans or tracksuits — nothing that would encourage anyone, or at least that is what I had hoped!
+I grew up being afraid of what I would wear, how I would wear my hair, etc. T-shirts and jeans or tracksuits — nothing that would encourage anyone, or at least that is what I had hoped!

-As the years went on, I began to allow myself to heal, to be happy and to live again.
-Doing as I please and not being afraid of what I wore.
+As the years went on, I began to allow myself to heal, be happy, and live again.
+Doing as I please and not being afraid of life.

 They robbed me of my soul but even though nobody faced a jury, I’m living in my truth while they are either deceased or living with what they did and what they allowed others to do!!